 I recently embarked on the application process for Global Entry – a pre-approved expedited clearance for domestic and international travelers.
-The $100 fee was covered by my Premiere Rewards credit card, and the online application was fairly straightforward.
+The $100 fee was covered by my Premier Rewards credit card, and the online application was fairly straightforward.
 The headache was scheduling an interview.

 The Trusted Travelers Program (TTP) reminded applicants that they are extremely backlogged with the interview process.
 Living in Houston, I was happy to see so many options available on the TTP website – Sugar Land, the public library, Hobby Airport, Bush Intercontinental Airport (IAH), etc. However, come to find out, most of these aren’t even offering interviews.
 The only one that seemed to be available in the near future was for travelers returning from international flights (boarding pass required) at IAH.